-“How Green Was My Valley” is a cityscape observation about Seoul where I was born and grown up.
+This ongoing project, "How Green Was My Valley," is a cityscape observation work about Seoul, where I was born and grown-up.

-This body of work is an eloquent study of remains; an elegy for traces, fragmented memories, beauties out of destructed and abandoned places, lives once existed.
+This body of work is an eloquent study of remains; an elegy for traces, emptiness, memories, beauties out of destructed and abandoned places, lives that once existed.

-This is also a political and social geography study of metropolis; a requiem for urban milieu, urbanization, destructive development, conflicts and chaos that keep feeding the city.
+This ongoing project is also a political and social geography study of the metropolis, a requiem for urban milieu, urbanization, destructive development, conflicts, and chaos that keep feeding the city.

-These two pillars, two narrative streams collide and intermix with each other seeking for an answer to a question: Who changes the change of the city for whom, for what?
-Then who has an authority to deal with the life of the city and lives in it?
+These two pillars, two narrative streams collide and intermix with each other, seeking an answer to a question: Who changes the city's change for whom and for what?
+Then who has the authority to deal with the life of the town and lives in it?